 - Samarium (Sm), scandium (Sc), terbium (Tb), thulium (Tm), ytterbium (Yb), yttrium (Y), cerium (Ce), dysprosium (Dy), erbium (Er), europium (Eu), gadolinium (Gd), holmium (Ho), lanthanum (La), lutetium (Lu), neodymium (Nd), praseodymium (Pr), promethium (Pm).

-Why Scandium and Yttrium also included in the Rare Earth Elements (REE)?
+Why are Scandium and Yttrium also included in the REE?

 - Because they are found in the same ore deposits as the lanthanides and show similar chemical properties.